For a list of scheduled employment and immigration workshops, including workshops specifically dedicated to OPT, click here.

 Copy of diploma (8 ½ x 11, black and white)

-IMPORTANT: STEM OPT application must be received by USCIS within 60 days of the issue date on your STEM Extension I-20 but no later than the expiration of your current OPT period as noted on your EAD.
+IMPORTANT: STEM OPT application must be received by USCIS within 60 days of the issue date on your STEM Extension I-20 but no later than the expiration of your current OPT period as noted on your EAD or your application will be rejected.

 STEP 5: RECEIVE RECEIPT, APPROVAL NOTICE AND STEM EAD